How to Add Facebook Pixel to WordPress for Remarketing

-Last year I set up a giveaway and needed a way to track who entered, plus whether they came back after clicking one of my Facebook ads.
+When I set up a giveaway, I needed a way to track who entered and whether they came back after clicking one of my Facebook ads.

 I added the Facebook Pixel to WordPress so I could build custom audiences, retarget visitors who didn’t convert, and see which ads were actually working.